Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Read More From Owlcation

 There are some Pharisees among us today.
 Perhaps you have come in contact with some of them.
-Since the Son of God isn't on earth for them to criticize, modern-day Pharisees criticize and go against God's people.
+Since the Son of God isn't on earth for them to criticize, modern-day Pharisees criticize and go against the disciples of Christ.

 Today's Pharisees are judgmental Christians who are jealous of other Christians who are doing work in the Kingdom of God.
 Jealous Christians compare themselves to other Christians.
 They want to have the biggest churches with the most members.
 They want to get more preaching engagements for revivals and other special occasions.